How does the program work?

 To be eligible for a referral to the SEE program you must:

-- be of working age (15 years and above)
+- be of working age (15 years and Age Pension age) and are looking for work and,

-- be registered as a job seeker with DHS and looking for full time work
+- be registered as a job seeker with Services Australia and eligible for services under an Employment Services Provider and,

 - not be a full-time student